Please enable JavaScript. This website does not function properly without JavaScript enabled. British Medals & Militaria

 British Medals & Militaria

-MARCH 2024 HIGHLIGHTS & NEWS
+OCTOBER 2024 HIGHLIGHTS & NEWS

 Sometimes there is a relatively common or inexpensive item that stands out.
 Within a consignment of predominantly German items, we have a Lee Enfield 1907 pattern bayonet.
 In itself, not particularly rare, and not particularly expensive.
 But this example must be one of the best in the market place.
 In its own way, quite a beautiful item (item b002756).

 Do visit our Take A Pop category, we have a few end of consignments, which have been heavily discounted by the consigners.
 For example, there is a really good Waterloo Medal, the last of the consigner’s items, discounted down from £4750 to £3750 – that is a true bargain for the canny buyer.
-There is also a very nice and original Vertex ‘Dirty Dozen’ wristwatch, reduced by the consigner from £1450 to £975.
-That is an incredible buy for someone !

 Check out our Take A Pop category.
 Here you will find heavily discounted end-of-consignments.
 Your chance to find a bargain without compromising quality.